Sour Cream Cheesecake is one of my all-time favorite desserts! I love it topped with fruit – especially strawberries and blueberries.

 I like to jog on my mini-trampoline while watching a show on Netflix – it helps pass the time and I forget I am exercising!

-Well, I finished all the Hawaii 5-0’s and started looking for something else and discovered the Great British Baking Show.
+Well, I finished all the Hawaii 5-0 episodes I could find, and so started looking for something else.
+That’s when I discovered The Great British Baking Show.

 If you are not familiar with it, let me share a bit about it.
 The season starts with 13 bakers in a weekly competition.
 One is dismissed at the end of each week.

-In the final episode of the season, 3 bakers remain.
+In the final episode of the season, three bakers remained.
 Throughout the season, each weekly competition consists of three challenges – a signature bake, a technical challenge and a show stopper.

 Guidelines are given for each challenge – flavors and ingredients to be used.
-But, it is up to each baker as to how to do the baking.
+But, it is up to each baker as to how to do the baking itself.